 You could say you have ad block (as I do) and communicate mostly in private messages, so it doesn’t apply to you.
 Well, communication is not just chatting.
-Maybe you don’t see it, but all public posts is also communication which shapes us.
+Maybe you don’t see it, but all public posts are also communication which shapes us.
 Or it shapes our friends, which then shape us.
-Anyway, Facebook knows there is many people using Messenger and not whole Facebook platform, that’s why you already could see ads in Messenger as well.
+Anyway, Facebook knows there are many people using Messenger and not whole The Facebook platform, that’s why you already could see ads in Messenger as well.

 Some people left Facebook and/or Messenger to go to another place.
 WhatsApp is one of the popular choices as my friends use this one if they are not using Messenger.
 But WhatsApp is owned by Facebook.
 The same is true for the Instagram.
 And moving to other products of the same company doesn’t make much sense.

 We could all leave Facebook and move to another company, it wouldn’t be for the first time.
 But, other companies need to make money to keep servers running as well.
-With the free Internet there is no other way than run ads.
-I was working on a recommendation system for Seznam.cz and even if we had researches to try our best to have quality recommendation, always solution with better traffic won.
+With the free the internet there is no other way than run ads.
+I was working on a recommendation system for Seznam.cz and even if we had researches to try our best to have a quality recommendation, always a solution with better traffic won.

 Who could blame those companies?
 People don’t pay, business do that.
 Social networks (and search engines and all other apps we use on the Internet) then don’t work for us, but for them.
 That’s why I really like that quote, “We cannot have a society in which, if two people wish to communicate, the only way that can happen is if it’s financed by a third person who wishes to manipulate them.”